 The principal focus of science teaching in upper key stage 2 is to enable pupils to develop a deeper understanding of a wide range of scientific ideas.
 Pupils encounter more abstract ideas e.g. using a simple particle model to explain the properties of the different states of matter and changes of state.
 They explore in greater depth solubility, separation techniques, reversible and irreversible reactions and begin to construct simple word equations.
 Pupils develop an understanding of the circulatory system, growth and the impact of diet, exercise and lifestyle on the way their bodies function.
 They construct different types of electrical circuits, explore in greater depth plant structure, adaptation, photosynthesis and plant reproduction making good use of the greenhouse and raised beds to grow a range of flowers, herbs and vegetables.
 Pupils develop a greater confidence with different types of scientific enquiry, drawing conclusions based on their data and observations and explain their findings in terms of their scientific knowledge and understanding.
 They extend their understanding of forces and light to include air and water resistance, friction, reflection and refraction.
 Their investigation of Evolution and inheritance, Earth and Space enables pupils to appreciate that scientific ideas change and develop over time and provide opportunities for independent research across a range of secondary sources.

-Guided by the new national curriculum for computing, we are working to equip our young people with the foundational skills, knowledge and understanding of computing they will need for the rest of their lives.
-Through the new programme of study for computing, our children will learn how computers and computer systems work, they will design and build programs, develop their ideas using technology and create a range of content.
+Guided by the new national curriculum for computing, our children learn how computers and computer systems work, they design and build programs, develop their ideas using technology and create a range of content.
 All this, as well as continuing to familiarise our pupils with the basic and fundamental skills of word processing, creating and managing files and workspaces for proficient and efficient working, whilst upholding our responsibility of keeping our pupils safe, especially through the internet and social media, through education and positive modelling.
-We offer exciting opportunities to invigorate teaching and learning in this important area of the curriculum.

 Pupils continue to develop a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
 They will learn about connections, contrasts and trends over time and develop the appropriate use of historical terms.
 They will understand how our knowledge of the past is constructed from a range of sources.